From tech titans to business groups, congratulations roll in for Biden and Harris

 The United Steelworkers, which represents 800,000 workers in metal and energy industries, expressed hope the new administration would usher in a “new era in Washington” of prioritizing working Americans.

 “The President-elect ran on a platform, which the USW supported, of containing the deadly COVID-19 pandemic, ensuring access to quality health care, getting our economy back on track and putting millions of Americans back to work.
-These must be the top priorities as the new administration transitions and prepares to take office in January,” according to a statement released by union president Tom Conway on Saturday.
+These must be the top priorities as the new administration transitions and prepares to take office in January,” according to a statement released Saturday by President Tom Conway.

 “In particular, the USW looks forward to working with the Biden-Harris administration on their plan to invest $1.3 trillion over 10 years to rebuild and modernize our crumbling infrastructure using American-made products.
 This comprehensive infrastructure plan is central to our economic recovery and must be a top priority for the newly elected president and Congress.